-Second Violation: Possession/Consumption
+Second Violation: Possession/Consumption of a controlled substance in violation of law while on school property

 Parents and law enforcement shall be notified immediately.
 The second violation within the same school year or within succeeding school years shall result in out-of-school suspension for a period of ten school days.
 The principal also may recommend to the superintendent that the student be given a long-term suspension for the balance of the school year.